edmil82/Elk-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - _TODO: List the IP addresses of the machines you are monitoring_
+-   52.150.8.108
+    137.117.68.195
+    137.117.68.195

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_
+-   Filebeat
+-   Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-   Filebeat sends all of the log files to the ELK stack in creating synchronized logging.
+-   Metricbeat records the actual metrics which allows getting statistical analysis.
+-
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the __yml___ file to _vm home directory____.
-- Update the _____ file to include...
+- Update the _host____ file to include ip addresses
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to vm home directory_ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_ansible.yml, copy to vm home directory
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_  hosts
 - _Which URL do you navigate to in order to check that the ELK server is running?
+- DVWA

 _As a **Bonus**, provide the specific commands the user will need